-You’ll find Dalehead Bunkhouse in an incredibly special location in the heart of the Peak District, miles away from any public roads and surrounded by working farmland.
+You’ll find The Oast House in an incredibly special location in a country estate with access to woods and parkland, in the glorious Herefordshire countryside and close to the spectacular Malvern Hills.
 You’ll be raring to get out as soon as you open the curtains each morning to explore the stunning walks from the door.
-When you return after your adventures, you’ll find simple accommodation across 3 bedrooms that sleep 20 in a mix of bunk beds and single beds.
+When you return after your adventures, you’ll find comfortable accommodation across 6 bedrooms that sleep 10, with plenty of beams and character.
 There’s a cosy woodburner in the sitting room, and a dining table big enough for everyone to eat together.

 Watch the boats go by

 Head to the Isle of Wight with your group and you’ll discover the wonderful Rosetta Cottage on the seafront at Cowes.
 An ideal spot for watching the ships go by, you’ll find yourselves just across the road from the beach and with the vibrant town of Cowes on your doorstep for maximum seaside fun.
 Sleeping 10 in 5 bedrooms, this is a great house if you’re taking extended family as there are ground floor facilities too.
 If you want to increase the size of your party you can also hire East Rosetta Cottage next door.

 Explore a grand estate